examol-corp/pytest-checklist/README.md

 targets that were collected but will not fail.
 Note that anything excluded will not be in this collection.

+`--checklist-report-passing` (default `False`)

+When this flag is given the final report will display all the passing targets.
+Otherwise, only the failing target lines will be shown.

 #### Example